Starring Rosi

 Starring Rosi is the fifth and technically final album released by Ash Ra Tempel, as it is the last to feature Manuel Göttsching.
 It was recorded at Studio Dierks, Stommeln by Dieter Dierks.
 It was originally released on LP by Ohr under their 'Kosmische Musik' imprint, catalogue number KM 58.007.

 Generally regarded as something of a turning point for Göttsching, this album to some extent dispenses with the lengthy jams of previous albums and adopts a tighter song-structure.
-The line-up is a reduced one following the departure of Harmut Enke; Göttsching plays most of the instruments, with Wallenstein's Harald Großkopf guesting on drums.
+The line-up is a reduced one following the departure of Hartmut Enke; Göttsching plays most of the instruments, with Wallenstein's Harald Großkopf guesting on drums.